 Protect your High-End Assets

 One of your greatest concerns about your divorce is probably how you will keep your financial assets, like your retirement account, your stock portfolio, cars and recreational vehicles you have purchased, and real estate that you own.
 Like most of the country, Utah is an equitable distribution state, which means that marital property is divided among divorcing couples according to each party’s financial and personal needs.
 Factors used to determine these needs include how long the marriage lasted, each partner’s age and health, and each partner’s income and assets.

 This means that if your wife stayed at home to raise your children or simply held a part-time or lower-paying job than you held during the marriage, you could be on the hook to give her a large share of the assets you worked hard to accumulate.
 Although it would not be fair for her to leave the marriage with nothing, it also would not be fair for you to give her more than she deserves.
 Work with a lawyer who will hold the court to a high standard of equitability during the property distribution process, which can involve a QDRO to allow your former wife to receive part of your retirement account and the determination of what to do with your family home.

 Get the Representation you Need from a Salt Lake City Divorce Lawyer

 You want Jill Coil to be the last woman you voluntarily hand money over to – make this your reality by working with her until your divorce is finalized.
-There is a lot you can lose in the divorce process if you are not represented by a competent divorce attorney from an SLC divorce law firm.
+There is a lot you can lose in the divorce process if you are not represented by a competent Salt Lake City divorce attorney from a divorce law firm.
 To get started on your case with Jill L. Coil, contact CoilLaw, LLC today to schedule your initial consultation.